Cheryl's Birthday: Sequel

 On May 14, 2015, Nanyang Technological University uploaded a second part to the question on Facebook, entitled "Cheryl's Age".
 It reads as follows:

 Albert and Bernard now want to know how old Cheryl is.

 Cheryl: I have two younger brothers.
 The product of all our ages (i.e. my age and the ages of my two brothers) is 144, assuming that we use whole numbers for our ages.

 Albert: We still don't know your age.
 What other hints can you give us?

 Cheryl: The sum of all our ages is the bus number of this bus that we are on.

 Bernard: Of course we know the bus number, but we still don't know your age.

 Cheryl: Oh, I forgot to tell you that my brothers have the same age.

 Albert and Bernard: Oh, now we know your age.

 So what is Cheryl's age?

-Note that this problem was a slight variation of another problem, previously presented by Martin Gardner.
+Note that this problem is a slight variation of another problem, previously presented by Martin Gardner.

 Solution to sequel

-Cheryl first says that she is the oldest of three siblings, and that their ages multiplied makes 144.
 144 can be decomposed into prime number factors by the fundamental theorem of arithmetic (144 = 2^{4} × 3^{2}), and all possible ages for Cheryl and her two brothers examined (for example, 16, 9, 1, or 8, 6, 3, and so on).
 The sums of the ages can then be computed.
 Because Bernard (who knows the bus number) cannot determine Cheryl's age despite having been told this sum, it must be a sum that is not unique among the possible solutions.
 On examining all the possible ages, it turns out there are two pairs of sets of possible ages that produce the same sum as each other: 9, 4, 4 and 8, 6, 3, which sum to 17, and 12, 4, 3 and 9, 8, 2, which sum to 19.
 Cheryl then says that her brothers are the same age, which eliminates the last three possibilities and leaves only 9, 4, 4, so we can deduce that Cheryl is 9 years old and her brothers are 4 years old, and the bus the three of them are on has the number 17.